Darkspace (band): Biography

 Darkspace is a trio from Switzerland founded in 1999 by musicians Wroth (Paysage d'Hiver), Zorgh (Apokryphon) and Zhaaral (Sun of the Blind).
 Wroth, an alias of Tobias Möckl, is currently the only identified member.
 After independently releasing the demo Dark Space −I in 2002, they released their debut album Dark Space I under Haunter of the Dark in 2003 and in a limited edition of 500 Digipak CDs, which was then remastered and re-released in 2006 by Avantgarde Music.

 In 2005, they released Dark Space II.
 Originally released in 2003 and 2005 respectively by Haunter of the Dark and now sold out, Darkspace's I and II are now owned up by Avantgarde Music and have been reissued in minimalistic card-covered packages.

 Darkspace released their third album Dark Space III on 30 May 2008.
 It was apparently recorded in an underground shelter.

 On 12 February 2011, Darkspace announced they would be releasing a re-recording and mixing of their 2002 demo Dark Space −I. It was released in gatefold embossed vinyl and CD in 2012, on 6 and 12 June respectively.

 They announced the release of a fourth album via Morse code, which revealed that the album would be out in September 2014.
 On 8 August, the album title, cover, and release date were confirmed by the band's record label.
 Dark Space III I was released on 6 September.

 Zorgh left the band in 2019, and the band was thereafter one of the four recipients of the Berner Musikpreis in October 2019.
 The remaining members then left their label Avantgarde Music in July 2021 before signing up on Season of Mist in January 2022, who reissued their discography with new album art and vinyl remasters.

-Subsequently, a new member under the pseudonym of simply "Yhs"—who is, as of now, entirely anonymous and unseen—took Zorgh's place as bassist no later than October 2022, and a fifth album is in progress.
+Subsequently, a new member under the pseudonym of simply "Yhs"—who is, as of now, entirely anonymous and unseen—took Zorgh's place as bassist no later than October 2022.
+They released their fifth album, titled Dark Space -II, on 16 February 2024.